dsarbora/doctor-finder/README.md

 * _When necessary dependencies are finished loading, use the command $ **npm run build**_
 * _Finally, use the command $ **npm run start** to start the web server._

+## API Key
+* Visit the BetterDoctor API site and click “Get a free API key”.
+* Fill out the form, listing Epicodus as the Organization/Company Name.
+* Your API key should be listed on the front page (ex: “a2c356ibgh44…..”)   or under My Account > Applications.
+* Create a file in the root level of your directory called ".env"
+* In .env, store your API key as "exports.apiKey = {Your API Key Here}"

 ## Known Bugs
 * Whether or not the information appearing on the screen actually represents an accurate depiction of reality is unknown to the author of this program.